supa2/Automaton/Introduction.md

 The modifications loads the Automaton-Esp8266 extension and adds two state machines.
 The first one ('wifi') manages the wifi connection and starts the second ('server', the web server component) as soon as a wifi connection is established.
 When a request for the `/on` url comes in the webserver sends the led component an EVT_BLINK event, when a request for the `/off` url comes in, the led is turned off.
 It could hardly be simpler.
+A led controlled by a toggle button and a web browser in just a few lines of code.

 ### Mix & match ###